awsdocs/amazon-sagemaker-developer-guide/doc_source/linear-learner.md

 Amazon SageMaker linear learner supports three data channels: train, validation, and test\.
 The validation data channel is optional\.
 If you provide validation data, it should be `FullyReplicated`\.
 The validation loss is logged at every epoch, and a sample of the validation data is used to calibrate and select the best model\.
 If you don't provide validation data, the final model calibration and selection uses a sample of the training data\.
 The test data channel is also optional\.
 If test data is provided, the algorithm logs contain the test score for the final model\.

 Linear learner supports both `recordIO wrapped protobuf` and `CSV`\.
 For input type `x-recordio-protobuf`, only Float32 tensors are supported\.
-For input type `text/csv`, the first column is assumed to be the label \(target variable for prediction\)\.
+For input type `text/csv`, the first column is assumed to be the label, which is the target variable for prediction\.
+Linear learner can be trained in File or Pipe mode when using recordIO\-wrapped protobuf, but only in File mode for the `CSV` format\.

 For inference, Linear Learner supports the `application/json`, `x-recordio-protobuf`, and `text/csv` formats\.
 For binary classification models, both the score and the predicted label are returned\.
 For regression, just the score is returned\.